 Fig. 3.
 Agricultural networks at different spatial and temporal scales.
 Each section of the figure summarises examples of network science applications at different scales.
 At the field scale (1) the colour of the nodes indicates the different taxonomic groups and trophic levels represented in the various networks.
 The networks at this scale can vary in their complexity from bipartite (interactions between two groups, i.e., plants and herbivores) through to multilayer or meta-network approaches which include either multiple habitats, networks through time (linked by the same organisms or populations of organisms) or multiple interaction types.
 Across landscapes (2) which can range in scale from multiple fields to entire regions, networks can take many forms and be represented by classic node and link diagrams (2a and 2b), or spatially using lattices representing space (2c).
-In the latter case, adjacent blocks directly interact with one another and other blocks further afield may interact through indirect interactions.
+In the latter case, adjacent blocks directly interact with one another, and other blocks further afield may interact through indirect interactions.
 The spread of organisms across the landscape matrices can be estimated using a network of the blocks within the landscape and the direct and indirect interactions between them.
 At the global scale (3), networks are equally diverse, yet good examples exist for trade networks.
 Subnetworks of trade may be particularly important for agricultural goods and the loss of production in these subsets of nodes (countries) may lead to a loss of robustness in global agricultural trade.
 For specific terminology refer to the main text and Table 1.
 Examples of many networks in agriculture and associated processes are provided in Table S1.

 Acknowledgements